 5° - 24°C (41° - 75°F)

 Up to 1m in height and 0.5m in width once they reach maturity.
-The ultimate height will take between 5 - 7 years to achieve, with up to 12cm of new growth per year.
-Those situated indoors will live for many years without the need to drop their leaves over the dormancy period.
+The ultimate height will take around two years to achieve, with up to ten new shoots/leaves per year.
+Those situated indoors won't have the risk of loosing their leaves for the cold, winter months, as others may do in the garden.

 Remove yellow or dying leaves, and plant debris to encourage better-growing conditions.
 While pruning, always use clean scissors or shears to reduce the chance of bacterial and fungal diseases.
 Never cut through yellowed tissue as this may cause further damage in the likes of diseases or bacterial infections.
 Remember to make clean incisions as too-damaged wounds may shock the plant, causing weakened growth and a decline in health.

 Seed & Rhizomatous Cuttings.

 Rhizome Cuttings (Easy) - Choose the healthiest, most established rhizomes that show no signs of damage or disease.
 This method can be taken from spring to early summer, using between two to four fronds within each rhizomatous section.
 Cut directly below a node using a clean knife, and separate its root systems from the rest of the root ball.
 Make sure the propagated rhizome is at least 8cm in length so that it has enough stored energy to continue growing.
 Plant it straight into a moist, 'Houseplant' labelled compost to provide the best possible conditions for your roots.
 Sprinkle a half a centimetre of soil onto of the rhizome to lock in surrounding moisture and wait for new growth that may take up to several weeks.
 Avoid direct sunlight and offer high humidity with temperature (15°C, 59°C) for success.
 After its second new leaf, treat it like a normal specimen, following the care tips above!

 It's rather unlikely for indoor-grown Papyrus to flower in a domestic setting due to the unfavored growing conditions.
 The summer inflorescences are housed at the branches' terminals, forming feather-like clusters of grey and brown.
 Have a look at the image below for a visual reference.